allen-proxmire/emergence-universe/README.md

 A sandbox universe for exploring how complex structure emerges from simple event‑based rules.
 This project demonstrates that many motifs associated with physical law can emerge without geometry, fields, or particles — purely from event‑density interactions inside a deterministic micro‑universe.

+ED-SIM provides a controlled environment to observe how physical laws are born.

+Physical laws may be emergent, not fundamental In our universe, we tend to treat physical laws as foundational axioms.
+However, the ED-SIM project demonstrates that laws are not "written into" the universe; they are discovered as the inevitable consequences of a system's constraints

 ED‑SIM is not a model of our universe.
 It is a minimal laboratory where the architecture is known, the rules are explicit, and the emergence of law‑like behavior can be observed directly.

 ---

 # Takeaway
 What begins as an empirical catalog of distinct behaviors—such as continuous collapse "sheets," quantized timing "ladders," and resonant "DECAY islands" —is ultimately unified into a single mathematical manifold.
-By Law XIV, the entire ED-Arch universe is completely solved and reduced to a strict three-coordinate generative hierarchy.
+By Law XIV, the entire ED-SIM universe is completely solved and reduced to a strict three-coordinate generative hierarchy.

 These three coordinates explain every possible collapse behavior.
 Because these three coordinates represent finite structural states (3 approach directions × 3 PBC modes × 3 trajectory regimes), their interaction generates exactly 10 distinct sub-mechanism types.

-The defining takeaway of the entire 14-law series is Law XIII (Generative Closure): the taxonomy of the ED-Arch manifold is definitively complete.
+The defining takeaway of the entire 14-law series is Law XIII (Generative Closure): the taxonomy of the ED-SIM manifold is definitively complete.
 No 11th mechanism can ever arise, because every possible combination of approach direction, periodic boundary interaction, and trajectory regime has been fully mapped and enumerated.

 ED-SIM successfully transitioned from a phenomenological model mapping strange behaviors into a unified mathematical theory where every mechanism, timeline, and transition is accounted for by geometry alone, leaving no empirical degrees of freedom.
 These three coordinates explain every possible collapse behavior.